hww/MarkesColorsMatcher/README.md

 ![Copic to Touch Table](copic_to_touch_colors_compact.jpg)

-## Rechargable version of Touch Twin only
+## Rechargeable version of Touch Twin only

-The next table include only rechargable TouchTwin version.
+The next table include only rechargeable TouchTwin version.

 ![Copic to Touch Table (Ink Only)](copic_to_touch_colors_compact_inkonly.jpg)